flexa-script/flexa-script.github.io/docs/data-types.md

 ## Type Inference

 Flexa supports type inference, which means you don't always need to explicitly specify the type of a variable.
 The compiler can infer the type based on the assigned value.
+An inferred variable will always have the any type, wich means that will accepts values of any type.

 ```flexa
 var x = 10;       // x is any, but it's value is inferred as int